 Here I am at the helm of SUNAPEE.
 I am one lucky guy for sure.

 Here is my other boat.
 It is a Shaeffer V 2.39 (24') with a 250Hp Yamaha 4 stroke engine.
 It moves right along and is perfect for these waters.

 Here is what it looks like heading out of my canal towards Pine Island Sound and Charlotte Harbor.

-It takes me about 10 minutes to get out into open water from my dock out to Pine Island Sound on the Ben Gunn (power boat) and about 30 minutes in Calico Jack (sailboat).
+It takes me about 10 minutes to get out into open water from my dock out to Pine Island Sound on the Ben Gunn (power boat) and about 20 minutes in the sailboat.
 The water is pretty shallow around here so you have to stick to the channel and watch the tides carefully.

 I just purchased one of the best keys I have ever used in 55 years of trying to master CW.
 Tom Withers, G3HGE, a craftsman-scientist-inventor, who lives in Bury St. Edmunds, England, developed something called the eZKe.
 It is a single lever paddle that is entirely magnetic.
 It is the smoothest, easiest to use paddle I have ever laid my mitts on.
 Impeccable engineering and stunning craftsmanship are the hallmarks of what Tom does.

 Here is what ten bucks bought me at the recent Fort Myers hamfest.
 It is called a "coffin bug."
 Back in the days of Allied Radio and Lafayette, you could buy thise Japanese imports pretty reasonably.
 This one is in terrific shape.
 With a bit of Windex, elbow grease, 4 new suction cups on the bottom, it is now good to go.
 I owned one of these back in the late fifties, and so I am now very pleased to own one again.